Mesothelioma vs. Asbestosis

 This is typically only the case in the presence of lung cancer and is not a treatment option for mesothelioma patients.
 Mesothelioma surgery involves removing (and not replacing) the affected lung, or taking out the pleura, which is the thin membrane between the lungs and chest wall.

 Smoking and mesothelioma aren’t related, but smoking can make a patient’s mesothelioma prognosis worse.
 There’s a similar relationship between smoking and asbestosis.
-However, since asbestosis is associated with lung cancer — as is smoking — the combination of asbestosis and smoking can make tissue scarring more severe.
+Smoking does not cause asbestosis.
+However, the combination of smoking and asbestos exposure can amplify scarring of lung tissue.

 READ SURVIVOR STORIES